yyumna/climatechange_ai/events/neurips2020.md

 **A:** While we will do our best, we cannot guarantee pairings for everyone.
 Even if you do not get paired with a mentor, we encourage you to submit a Paper or Proposal to the workshop, and our reviewers will provide you with guidance and feedback on how to improve it.

 **Q:** What happens if my submission does not get accepted to the workshop?<br>
-**A:** While the mentorship program is meant to give young-career researchers and students the opportunity to improve the quality of their work, sometimes submissions will need further polishing and elaboration before being ready for presentation at a CCAI workshop.
+**A:** While the mentorship program is meant to give students and early-career researchers the opportunity to improve the quality of their work, sometimes submissions will need further polishing and elaboration before being ready for presentation at a CCAI workshop.
 If this is the case, we invite you to take into account the comments made by the reviewers and to resubmit again to a subsequent CCAI workshop.

-**Q:** I cannot guarantee that I can commit at least 4 hours to the program over the time period.
+**Q:** I cannot guarantee that I can commit at least 5 hours to the program over the time period.
 Should I still apply as a mentor?<br>
-**A:** No. While the 4 hour time commitment is a suggestion, we do believe that it is necessary to ensure that all mentees receive the help and guidance they need.
+**A:** No. While the 5 hour time commitment is a suggestion, we do believe that it is necessary to ensure that all mentees receive the help and guidance they need.

 **Q:** I do not have a background in machine learning; can I still apply to be a mentor/mentee?<br>
 **A:** Yes!
 We welcome applications from domains that are complementary to machine learning to solve the problems that we are targeting.